BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Technology is nothing to sneeze at.
     Only one event in history has markedly changed human prosperity: the invention of the first commercially successful steam engine in 1712¹.
+    That's what kicked off the sharp increases in this graph:
     <div align="center">
       <img src="https://bradleyculley.github.io/images/industrial-revolution.png" />
-      <div style="font-size: 14px; font-style: italic;">This image is from a blog post titled "There was only one industrial revolution".
+      <div style="font-size: 14px; font-style: italic;">This graph is from a blog post titled "There was only one industrial revolution".
 Good title.</div>
     </div>
 </p>